josephdodge8141/aspen/INTEGRATION_SUMMARY.md

 - `src/components/figma/` - Removed entirely

 ## Summary
 The frontend has been successfully integrated with the documented backend APIs.
 All dummy data has been removed and replaced with real API calls.
-The application now communicates with the actual Aspen backend for services management and AI execution functionality.
+The application enforces proper authentication through the login page only - no environment variables or bypass methods.
+Users must authenticate through the backend's login/register endpoints to access the application.